orchidsoftware/orchid.software/docs/en/docs/modals.md

  * This method is called to fetch data and is used to update the modal content
  * when the modal is opened, without a full page reload.
  */
-public function asyncGetData(string $welcome): array
+public function loadDataOnOpen(string $welcome): array {
-{
     return [
         'welcome' => $welcome,